STDombr/First_Lab/README.md

 1)
-Class to describe linked lists with sorting algorithms.
+Class to describe linked lists with sorting algorithms(insertion sort,quicksort,merge sort).
-Sorting algorithms:
+1. Another sorting algorithms:
-Merge sort, quicksort, insertion sort, heapsort.
+Heapsort, selection sort.
+2. A common mechanism is organized to allow new sorting algorithms to be connected.